David Jones (department store): David Jones Art Gallery

 A significant feature of the Elizabeth Street shop, contributing greatly to its aura of quality and exclusivity, was the David Jones Art Gallery founded in 1944.
 Directors included Will Ashton (1944–47), Marion Hall Best (1947–49), John Amory (1949–50), M P Ferrandiere (1950–53), George Duncan (1953–63), Robert Haines (1963–76), Brian Moore (1976–84), and Peta Phillips (1984–92).
 Among the many drawcards were the Dobell exhibition of 1944, the Duke of Bedford's collection in 1962, and the Mendel Collection of Modern Painting, also in 1962.
 Prominent arts societies that held annual exhibitions there included the Australian Art Society, the Society of Artists, Australian Watercolour Institute, Contemporary Art Society, and Society of Sculptors and Associates.
 Prize exhibitions held in the Gallery included those sponsored by WD & HO Wills and Transfield.
+The gallery also imported Thai and Cambodian works in the 1960s and 70s.

-Dajonians Repertory Society
+Dajonian Repertory Society

-Throughout the 1930s and '40s, the Sydney store supported the Dajonians Repertory Society, a Staff Club amateur theatre group.
-Their plays were variously performed in the David Jones theatrette and such theatres as St James' Hall and Independent Theatre.
+Throughout the 1930s and '40s, the Sydney store supported the Dajonian Repertory Society, a Staff Club amateur theatre group.
+Its members were known as "the Dajonians".
+Their plays were variously performed in the David Jones theatrette, and such theatres as St James' Hall and the Independent Theatre.

 They engaged the services of a permanent producer (Carl Francis throughout the '30s and Frederick Hughes from 1940) and produced six plays a year, mostly light comedies by recognised playwrights such as J. B. Priestley.
 Through this time the company was led by Sir Charles Lloyd Jones until his death in 1958.
 By 1959, the store network had expanded to eight stores, with expansion focused upon the burgeoning new suburbs of Sydney.